yorickpeterse/ffi-aspell/README.md

 1. Make sure that Aspell and the English and Dutch dictionaries for it are installed as well.
 On Arch Linux this can be done by running `sudo pacman -S aspell aspell-en aspell-nl`.
-2. Import the gems using RVM: `rvm gemset import .gems`.
+2. Install the gems: `bundle install`
 3. Run the tests to see if everything is working: `rake test`
 4. Hack away!